- ABOUT US

 Works shortlisted for the second judging must be sent by the dates given in the diary under 'Competition Info'.
 This information will also be given to you in full in your letter advising that your work has been shortlisted; artwork submitted late will not be able to be judged.
 An email will be sent confirming whether a work has been accepted or not at which time collection dates will be available for those works not selected, you will be also able to check your submission area on the website for these results.

 Your work must be submitted in an Art Bag from ArtPakk (discounts are available for NOA artists) or something similar.
 If it is not and is wrapped in bubble wrap it may be returned unwrapped after the judging.
-If you have problems with this please contact Amanda Kings who is the competition and exhibition director on 07986 697 693.
+If you have problems with this please contact Amanda Kings who is the prize and exhibition director on 07986 697 693.

 Please Note: you are requested to let us know immediately by telephone 07986 697 693 or email [email protected] if your work becomes unavailable for sale in any Gallery so that we may update the website accordingly.

 Work selected for the exhibition(s) must be available until the close of all the exhibition tours.
-Please note for selected works this could be the spring of the following year.

 NOTE failure to collect your work on time may result in your work being destroyed or sold to recoup any costs involved with storage.